Gayatrimurali/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_08_Lab1_Ex03_Connect_Linux.md

     ![](../Media/l8e3-1.png)

-   >**Note:** If you have not performed task 5 in exercise 1 because Licenses take some time to reflect then please go back to page 2 and perform task 5 to successfully complete this lab.
+   >**Note:** If you have not performed Task 5 in Exercise 1 because licenses take some time to reflect, please go back to page 2 and perform Task 5 to successfully complete this lab.

 ## Review
 In this lab, you have completed the following:

-- able to access the Microsoft Sentinel Workspace
+- Accessed the Microsoft Sentinel Workspace
 - Connected a Linux Host using the Common Event Format connector
 - Connected a Linux host using the Syslog connector
 - Configured the facilities you want to collect and their severities for the Syslog connector

-## You have successfully completed this lab.
+## You have successfully completed this lab